0x1eef/bsdcontrol.rb/README.md

 ## About

-hbsdctl.rb is a Ruby C extension that binds libhbsdcontrol from the [hardenedbsd](https://hardenedbsd.org) project.
+hbsdctl.rb is a C extension that binds libhbsdcontrol from the [hardenedbsd](https://hardenedbsd.org) project to Ruby.
 Through this library, you can query what features are available and if root, enable or disable those features for a given file.

 ## Examples